Why I switched from the chimp: Mailchimp vs ConvertKit

 Please note that I am an affiliate for some of the resources listed below.
 As an affiliate, I may earn a referral fee if you purchase these products based on my recommendations.
 I only recommend those services that I actually use in my own business.

 When I was using Mailchimp, I had to do a lot of cumbersome workarounds to make it meet my new needs.
-For example, when I started selling my first product, The Minima Guide to Launching Your Site, I wanted to add buyers to my email list.
-To do this, I had to use a 3rd party tool (zapier.com) that would connect buyers I created various other “zaps” doing everything from adding people to special MailChimp groups to sending a sample .pdf from one of my ebooks.
-And I had 10 lists (and counting) to keep track of special offers and groups of people that I wanted to keep separate.
+For example, when I started selling my first product, I wanted to add buyers to a special “buyers” email list so I could send them updates about the product.
+To do this, I had to use a 3rd party tool (zapier.com) that would connect buyers to my list when they purchased.
+I created various other “zaps” doing everything from adding people to special MailChimp groups to sending a sample .pdf from one of my ebooks.
+And I had over 10 separate email lists to keep track of special offers and groups of people that I wanted to keep separate.
 The whole thing felt cumbersome and tricky to use.
 I knew there had to be an easier way.

-I felt like I had outgrown Mailchimp, but I didn’t really want to move to Infusionsoft or Ontraport.
+I felt like I had outgrown Mailchimp, but I didn’t really want to move to Keap (formerly known as Infusionsoft) or Ontraport.
 I had worked behind the scenes with larger clients that use both of these services to manage 100k+ sized lists and honestly, I didn’t want to have to spend the time reading the hours of documentation to get set-up (nor did I want to have to pay a “specialist” thousands of dollars to do it for me).
-As a designer, the interfaces of both services are a pain to deal with.
+As a designer, the interfaces of both services are not that intuitive.
 Plus I couldn’t justify the cost of either service to meet my specific needs.
-And I know that the harder something is it use, the less likely I’ll be to use it (and I know the more you email, the more you’ll make!)
+And I know that the harder something is it use, the less likely I’ll be to use it (and I know the more you email your audience, the more you’ll make!)

-When I finally made the switch, I fell in love.
-I could tell that this was a product created by people who actually understand what their customers need.
-And it was so much easier to use than Mailchimp (especially after Mailchimp made some major interface changes).
+When I finally made the switch, I could tell that this was a product created by people who actually understand what their customers needed.
+And it was so much easier to use from the start than Mailchimp (especially after Mailchimp made some major interface changes).

 How to segment your email list with tags and segments